top of page

 Hawkins Mine No.75 'Grenade'

-You'll see a lot of troopers in the Normandy invasion with these strapped to boots.
-Although if someone had handed me what looks like a can of paint thinners and told me it was a mine to blow a tank track off...
-I sure as hell, wouldn't then strap it to my boot!
-Considering you'll be falling from the sky and the first thing to bang into the earth is.....
+You'll see pictures of a lot of troopers during the Normandy campaign with these strapped to boots.
+Although if someone had handed me what looks like a can of paint thinner and told me it was a mine to blow off a tank track...
+I sure as hell wouldn't then strap it to my boot!
+Considering you'll be falling from the sky and the first thing to bang into the earth is...
 YES!
 Your feet!

-However, despite the insanity involved in these, they are easy to get hold of and also fairly easy to make really cheap looking versions your self.
-Although at close inspection, don't expect them to hold much muster.
-The easiest of course is soldier of fortune.
+However, despite the insanity involved in these, they are easy to get hold of and also fairly easy to make really cheap looking versions yourself.
+Although at close inspection, don't expect them to pass muster.
+The easiest place to get them, of course, is Soldier of Fortune.
 Who are like Argos for those new to the re-enacting world.
-Its a one stop shop of an overall OK..ish quality.
-However, they're Hawkins mine is fairly decent and at around £38, its not an impulse buy.
-However, you know that its always there if you need to fall back on it.
+It's a one-stop shop of an overall OK-ish quality.
+However, their Hawkins Mine is fairly decent but at around £38, it's not an impulse buy.
+However, you know that it' always there if you need to fall back on it.

 6.jpg

-Relics Hawkins mine is very different to the SOF one, from markings to construction.
-Now, SOF do state "This metal reproduction of the MKII No75 mine is the correct size and design of the original war time ones", however... they have also made bright orange WW2 US webbing and tried to convince me at a show that it was the colour that webbing would have been when first issued... and when I say orange, I do mean orange!
-So I am instantly more drawn to the Relics one, despite it being even more money at £47.
-It looks like its not just a can of paint thinners with some other bits added on and some stamping done into the body.
+Relics Hawkins mine is very different from the SOF version, from markings to construction.
+SOF does state, "This metal reproduction of the MKII No75 mine is the correct size and design of the original war time ones", however... they have also made bright orange WW2 US webbing and tried to convince me at a show that it was the colour that webbing would have been when first issued... and when I say orange, I do mean orange!
+So I am instantly more drawn to the Relics version, despite it being even more money at £47.
+At least it doesn't look like it' just a can of paint thinner with some other bits added on and some stamping done into the body.

-Relics state on their website that "this is our new superior model.
+Relics states on their website that, "this is our new superior model.
 The original Relics copies are no longer available".
-I wonder what the difference was, or if people preferred them over these new superior versions.
+I wonder what the difference was, or if people preferred them over these new superior versions?

 https://www.sofmilitary.co.uk/no75-hawkins-mine-anti-tank-grenade-mkii.html